bebeljs/bebel/README.md

   The Javascript code of
   a function for `command` and `this` resources.
 The Javascript code of a class for `instance` resources.

-Any javascript file present in the root directory or will automatically be transformed into resources if it is named with the prefix `command.` or `this.` or `instance.`
+Any javascript file present in the root directory will automatically be transformed into resources if it is named with the prefix `command.` or `this.` or `instance.`
 The project tree can be organized in a complex way, the search for resources is **recursive**.

 #### Example